 Remember that “of” means “times”

-Solution: Given, total number of apples = 60
+Solution: Given, the total number of apples = 60

 Number of riped apples = 10

 Question 4: There are 150 people present in a cinema hall.
-Number of men are 80 and the number of women are 70 in the hall.
+The number of men are 80 and the number of women is 70 in the hall.
 Calculate the percentage of men present in the hall.